Package 'dda'

 boot.type

-A vector of character strings representing the type of bootstrap confidence intervals required.
-Must be one of the two values c("perc", "bca"); boot.type = "perc" is the default.
+A character indicating the type of bootstrap confidence intervals.
+Must be one of c("perc", "bca"). boot.type = "perc" is the default.

 prob.trans

-A logical value indicating whether a probability integral transformation should be performed prior computation of skewness and kurtosis difference tests.
+A logical value indicating whether a probability integral transformation should be performed prior to computation of skewness and kurtosis tests.

 conf.level